 Sure, some people compartmentalize, and the connection is not as obvious on a daily level, but it’s still there.
 God made us holistic individuals.
-Faith should impact work.
+Even though we don't always think this way, faith should impact work.
+Tim Keller speaks to that here.
 Joy, stress, integrity, all of these things affect every aspect of our lives, and so the lines between personal and work can get blurry.
 We can compartmentalize at times, but not forever.
 Eventually, health in one area feeds the other, whereas lack of health in one drags it all down.

 I’ve thought and written a lot about the concept of stewardship, and it shows up in these conversations too.
 Stewardship is the ultimate driver of both personal development and performance.
 If you consider who you are and what you have—including abilities and opportunities—as a gift that ultimately belongs to a Creator, then you’ll want to cultivate both the personal and the work sides of life.

 Imagine a weightlifter who only works out one bicep.
 He goes to the gym every morning at 6:00 a.m., sticks in his Bluetooth headphones, puts on his workout playlist, grabs a fifty-pound weight in his right hand, and starts some curls.
 Right hand only.
 Day after day for years.

 Sounds crazy, huh?
 It is.
 If this guy is a professional, he would show up at a lift meet, sign up for the bench press, and then strain at the bar because he’s only able to push up one side of it.

 A ton of leaders live this way, though.
 They focus on either growth on the personal side of things or on the work side of things—to the detriment of the other.